 (Number of Conversions / Number of Clicks) x 100

-Because the conversion rate is such an important metric in PPC, it’s advisable that you set up conversion tracking with every campaign you run.
-Again, however, it’s important that you track all conversions, including ones that don’t come in online, if you want the most accurate details about your PPC efforts.
+Because the conversion rate is such an important metric in your PPC reporting, it’s advisable that you set up conversion tracking with every campaign you run.
+Again, however, it’s important that you track all conversions, including ones that don’t come in online if you want the most accurate details about your PPC efforts.

 PPC Campaign Cost / Number of Conversions

 Say your $250 campaign did generate eight conversions, then each acquisition cost $31.25, which is close to the $33 average.
 Your CPA is a crucial metric when you're determining the success of your bidding strategy, and tells you exactly how much it costs to acquire a new customer.

 Two of the most important metrics to focus on when analyzing your PPC data are cost per click and return on investment, but within those categories, there are other formulas you can use to generate crucial calculations about your efforts.